pspete/psPAS/docs/collections/_docs/10-compatibility.md

   - Requires Parameters:
     - `GroupID`
     - `UserID`
-- The Classic API endpoint can be used by using the `GroupName` & `UserName` parameters.
+- The 1st gen API endpoint can be used by using the `GroupName` & `UserName` parameters.

 ### Get-PASUser